jmylchreest/kagimcp-zed/README.md

 ## Troubleshooting

 **Extension not working?**
-1. Check `uv` is installed: `uv --version`
-2. Verify MCP server: `uvx kagimcp --help`
+1. Check that the MCP server binary downloaded successfully (check Zed logs)
-3. Confirm API key is valid and has permissions
+2. Confirm API key is valid and has permissions
+3. Ensure you have internet access for initial binary download

 **API errors?**
 - Ensure you have Kagi Search API access (closed beta)
 - Double-check your API key in settings

+**Binary download issues?**
+- The extension automatically downloads the MCP server binary from GitHub releases
+- If download fails, check your internet connection and GitHub access
+- Binaries are cached locally for offline use after first download

 ## Development